leolplex/GOF-Design-Patterns/README.md

 ## Abstract Factory
 Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.

+## Builder

+Builder is a creational design pattern that lets you construct complex objects step by step.
+The pattern allows you to produce different types and representations of an object using the same construction code.